 Our Intensive Outpatient Program (IOP) provides short-term stabilization of patients who are having difficulty managing their symptoms in traditional outpatient treatment.
 The IOP can be used as a bridging treatment between PHP and traditional outpatient treatment or utilized as an initial step in treatment.

 The IOP treatment team will design individualized programs for patients with consideration to psychiatric diagnoses, developmental functioning, behavioral needs, family involvement and community resources.
 Our treatment plan includes individual and group therapy, peer support, psychiatric treatment and family intervention.
 This comprehensive approach is designed to help the patient return to a more functional, healthy and independent life.

 SOBA Behavioral Health staff will decrease the amount of time a patient spends in the program as their symptoms taper and level of functioning improves.
-As a patient spends less time at College Recovery, our clinicians help him/her transition back to the community and outside providers.
+As a patient spends less time in treatment, our clinicians help him/her transition back to the community and outside providers.